-1. Kings of Macedonia.

-Alexander I. (Reigned about B.C.
+- 1. Kings of Macedonia. - Alexander I. (Reigned about 8.0.
 500-454).
-Obverse.
-Male figure, wearing the Macedonian hat (causia) and light cloak (chlamys), bearing two spears, walking behind a bridled horse.
+Observe.
+Male figure, wearing the Macedonian hat (causia) and light cloak (chlamys), bearing two spears, walking be-hind a bridled horse.
 Reverse.
-Sunk square, usually called 'quadrate incuse,' including another square of four divisions, around which is the legend AAEΞANΔPO.
+Reverse.
+Sunk square, usually called 'quadrate incuse,' including another square of four divisions, around which is the legend AAE $\Xi$ AN $\Delta$ PO.
 B. M., on Leake's ticket, indicates that the original of this very rare piece is in the British Museum.
-If the Alexander of this coin is Alexander I. of Macedon, as is generally assumed, it is the earliest regal coin known to us having a legend.
+If the Alexander of this coin is Alexander I, of Macodon, as is generally assumed, it is the earliest regal coin known to us samen, it is the earnest regar tour known to us baying a legend.
 Some of the Darics (see n.
 84 in this selection) may perhaps be as old, but they bear no inscriptions.
-With the types and weight of this coin compare one of the Orescii in Thrace (n.
-96 of European Greece).
+With the types and weight of this coin compare one of the Oresca in Thrace (n.
+96 of European Grecco).
 It is difficult to speak with certainty about the scale of the old Macedonian coinage before Alexander the Great; many, as L. Müller, consider it to be Eginetan, and call n.
-10 a didrachm or twodram piece of that scale.
-Col. Leake however seems to have reason to doubt the correctness of this view, and rather inclines to suspect it to be of the Euboic standard, whose unit (or dram) appears to have been from 55 to 57 grains Troy.
-(The Eginetan drachma, as de-termined from coins of Ægina, is about 95 grains troy.)
-In this view n.
-10 is a tetra-drachm (four-dram piece) and the present coin an otodrachm.
-The actidated and a single draw an octodrachm.
-The octodrachm or eight-dram The observation of the process of the second surpassed in weight only by certain pieces of Athens (Europ.
+10 a didrachm or two-dram piece of that scale.
+Col. Leake bowever scens to have reason to doubt the correctness of this view, and rather inclines to suspect it to be of the Eubole standard, whose unit (or dram) appears to have been from 55 to 57 grains Troy.
+(The Eginetan drachma, as de termined from coins of Ægina, is about 95 grains troy.)
+In this view n, 10 is a tetradrachm (four-dram piece) and the present coin an octobrachm.
+The octobrachm or eight-dram an octodrachm.
+The octodrachm or eight-dram piece is of very rare occurrence, and surpassed in weight only by certain pieces of Athens (Europ.
 Greece, n.
 24) and Sicily (n.
-75, 128- 132 in this selection).
-In Queipo's view it is a hexadrachm of a system which he calls Olym pic; he recognises also another system, which he calls Bosporic, in the Macedonian money before Alexander, whose drachmæ weigh about 75, and 57 grains Troy, respectively.
-(Essai sur les systèmes métriques et monétaires, Vol. 1, p.
+75, 128-132 in this selection).
+In Quoipo's view it is a hexadrachm of a system which he calls Olympic; he recognises also mother system, which he calls Bosporic, in the Macedonian money before Alexander, whose drachmas woigh about 75, and 67 grains Troy, respectively.
+(Essat sur les systèmes métriques et monétaires, Vol. 1, p.
 144. Paris, 1859.)
+His Olympic may nerp.
+144. Paris, 1859.)
 His Olympic may per-haps be considered as reduced Eginetan, and his Bosporic as Euboic weight.

 It will be observed that the reverse presents a transition from the rough incuse of the earliest coins (see n.
 84 below, and nos.
 70, 71, 80, 81 in Asiatic Greece in this selection) to the later coins in which the reverse has a fully developed type of its own.
-The termination of the genitive, O and not OT, seems to be universal before the age of Philip II., in whose reign the other form first appeared, as it seems, and became speedily almost universal, though lingering traces of the older form are found as late as Lysimachus.
+The termination of the geni-tive, O and not OT, seems to be universal before the age of Philip II., in whose reign the other form first appeared, as it seems, and became speedily almost universal, though lingering traces of the older form are found as late as Lysimachus.

-2 Archelaus (B.C.
-413-399).
-Perhaps a light tetradrachm; see previous remarks.
+Archelaus (B.C.
+413-399), Perhaps a light tetradrachm; see previous remarks.

 This coin has no legend, but a similar one in the British Museum reads APXEAAO.
-The goat, which gave the name to the Macedonian capital Ægæ, previously called Edessa, refers to the legend of Caranus (see Leake Num.
-Hell.
+The goat, which gave the name to the Macedonian capital Ægre, previously called Edossa, refers to the legend of Caranus (see Leake Num.
+Helt.
 Kings, p.
 1), and was the symbol of the Macedonian empire (Dan. viii.
 5).
 The advance in art on this coin as compared with the last deserves notice, the types of the obverses being nearly similar.

-3 Do., the coin reading APXEAAO.
+Do., the coin reading APXEAAO.
 Denomination doubtful; possibly a tridrachm, more probably a very heavy didrachm.